 - Job Tax Credit: This is a type of credit that will help a startup company in Georgia to fuel growth of business through job creation.
 A job credit can provide a savings of $1,750 per job when it comes to annual tax savings and is dependent on where your business is situated.
 You can also carry forward the credit for a period of 10 years if it has not been used.

-- Mega Project Tax Credit: After you register a new company in Georgia, you can avail of this credit especially if you employ a minimum of 1,800 new employees.
+- Mega Project Tax Credit: After you register a new company in Georgia, this credit will be at your disposal especially if you employ a minimum of 1,800 new employees.
 This is also valid for businesses that make a minimum investment of $450 million in Georgia.

 - Work Opportunity Tax Credit (WOTC): This type of tax credit is being administered by Georgia’s Department of Labor and is provided to business entities that hire individuals facing barriers in getting employment.
 The tax credit can range from $1,200 to $9,600 per qualified employee.